ewels/rich-codex/README.md

 In addition to running commands, you can format code blocks or "snippets".

 To do this, make the `<!-- RICH-CODEX` code comment multi-line.
-Anything on subsequent lines before the closing `-->` will be treated as the snippet.
+Config key-pairs stay on the first line and anything on subsequent lines before the closing `-->` will be treated as the snippet.
 Then follow the code comment with a markdown image tag (again, the filename will be taken for the generated image).

+> The alt-text for the markdown image embed doesn't matter for snippets.
+However, if it has a command in backticks then this will take priority over the snippet.

 Use `SNIPPET_SYNTAX` to define a language to format in.
 Syntax highlightin defaults to JSON if the snippet is valid JSON, and is otherwise uncoloured.
 All other key-value pairs above also work for snippets.

 For example: